GLQL fields

 Description: Display a badge indicating the state of an issue or merge request listed in the view.
 For issues,

-the state values can include Open
+the state values can include Open or Closed.
+For merge requests, these include Open, Closed and Merged.

 Field name: state